LanikSJ/ubo-filters/README.md

 ## Purpose

-I got tired of loosing my filters when I switched machines so I created this repo.
+I got tired of losing my filters when I switched machines so I created this repo.

 ## Usage